lfaucheux/PyOKNN/README.md

     KB's K                       5.694088             2.723948             9.514668             6.721746
     KB's Pr(>|K|)                0.058016             0.256155             0.008588             0.034705

 Given that the specification `ER{0}AR{0}MA{1,2,4}` has the minimum BIC, let's pursue with it and check its parameters-covariance matrix and statistical table.
-Keep in mind that we can figure out what the ongoing model is, typing
+Keep in mind that the returned statistics and results are always those of the last model we worked with.
+We can figure out what this last model is -- i.e. the ongoing model --, typing

     >>> o.model_id
     ER{1,2,4}AR{0}MA{0}

-which is simply the last that we have worked with.
-We thus have to explicitly request `ER{0}AR{0}MA{1,2,4}`'s parameters-covariance matrix and statistical table, as follows
+Since we want to continue with the specification `ER{0}AR{0}MA{1,2,4}`, we thus have to explicitly set it as "ongoing".
+This can be done, say, while requesting the parameters-covariance matrix and statistical table, as follows

     >>> o.covmat_of(MA_ks=[1, 2, 4])
     \\\\ COV ////    \beta_0  \beta_{INC}  \beta_{HOVAL}  \lambda_{1}  \lambda_{2}  \lambda_{4}  \sigma^2_{ML}